aaronbalthaser/rendering-framework/README.md

 This project is a Vanilla JS (simple) single page application framework including base classes for rendering pages and components utilizing class inheritance.
 It also contains a simple API for routing.

 My inspiration for this project was seeded from a recollection of some work I saw done awhile back in some depreciated code at one of my jobs as a Frontend Developer.
-I never had the time to learn what the code was actually doing but one of my work associates was able to explain conceptually the developers intent.
-The project was my attempt to mirror the same concepts since I always regretted not having the time to really learn her code.
+I never had the time to learn what the code was actually doing but one of my coworkers was able to explain conceptually the developers intent.
+This project was my attempt to mirror the same concepts since I always regretted not having the time to really learn her code.
+I never knew who the girl was but credit to the concepts I learned and was able to sort of emulate must go to her, whoever she was.

 ## Installation